akshatbjain/Behavioral-Cloning/how-i-did-it.md

 #### 1. An appropriate model architecture has been employed

 My model consists of a convolution neural network with 5 convolutional layers 4 fully connected layers (this is the NVIDIA end-to-end learning model).
 The first three convolutional layers use a filter of size 5x5, a stride of 2x2 and depths of 24, 36 and 48.
 The last two convolutional layers use a filter of size 3x3, no stride and depths of 64 and 64.
 The fully connected layers are of sizes 1164, 100, 50 and 10.

+Figure below shows the NVIDIA end-to-end learning model that I used for this project:

+![alt text][image1]

 The model includes RELU layers to introduce nonlinearity.
 The data is normalized in the model using a Keras lambda layer.
 The incoming image is cropped from the top and bottom by 60 and 25 pixels respectively using a Keras Cropping2D layer.